ammadCheema36/HelloMicroverse/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

 ### Prerequisites

-In order to run this project you need:git
+In order to run this project you need: git

 N/A
 ### Setup